NittoNeko/Rally-the-Brave/Documentation/technical_highlights.md

 1. Delegate some functionalities to the former Dynamic Task and make it a Component.
 2. Flatten the tree structure by delete the former dynamic Task, and move its work to the latter Dynamic Tasks.

+<a id="template_pattern"></a>
+## Template and Processing Pattern

+TECT is following the Data Driven Programming, and the basic idea behind it is to select processing patterns dynamically based on inputs(data).
+So far all the concepts (Dynamic Task and Delegation) we have introduced are exactly serving for the same purpose.

+In TECT game players are not the only parties that enter inputs, Entities(or its Components) receive data from two sides:
+1.	game designers who build the game worlds by entering data in the Templates.
+	Such inputs will define most of processing patterns in the game worlds.
+2.	game players who interact with the game worlds by entering the hardware instructions.
+	Such inputs usually change the states of Entities, and sometimes help to define the rest of processing patterns.

+And this is also why TECT suggests to create Templates first: it allows us to define and organize Components/Tasks easily, because most of the time we just need to match implementations with Templates.

+In addition when we find that a Template is holding too much non-generic data, then it's time to extract those non-generic data and make them new Tempaltes and create new Components/Tasks to handle them.
+However one should be carefully when he/she is trying to separate concerns from a Template, as this would make old references broken.
+This is generally evitable since it is actually caused by a poor plan/design.

 <a id="interface_segregation"></a>
 ## Interface Segregation